-- In respect of fundamental constitutional rights, media outlets, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and academic activities, respectively. - Private businesses that have owned PII of less than 5,000 individuals in their electronic or manual database at any time in the past six months are also exempt (small business exception).
-This exception, however, is proposed to be abolished under the 2015 Amendment Bill. - Use of PII for personal purposes is outside the scope of the APPI.
+- In respect of fundamental constitutional rights, media outlets and journalists, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and political activities, respectively. - Private businesses that have owned PII of less than 5,000 individuals in their electronic or manual database at any time in the past six

-Communications, marketing and surveillance laws
+- months are also exempt (small business exception).
+This exception, however, will be abolished under the Amendment. - Use of PII for personal purposes is outside the scope of the APPI.
+Use of PII by not-for-profit organisations or sole proprietorships is within the scope of the APPI.

-Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
+5 Communications, marketing and surveillance laws Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
 If not, list other relevant laws in this regard.

 Secrecy of communications from the government's intrusion is a constitutional right.
 Interception of electronic communication by private persons is regulated by the Telecommunications Business Act of 1984 and the Act on the Limitation of Liability for Damages of Specified Telecommunications Service Providers and the Right to Demand Disclosure of Identification Information of the Senders of 2001.
-Marketing e-mails are restricted under the Act on Regulation of Transmission of Specified Electronic Mail of 2002 and the Act on Specified Commercial Transactions of 1976.
+Marketing emails are restricted under the Act on Regulation of Transmission of Specified Electronic Mail of 2002 and the Act on Specified Commercial Transactions of 1976.